-We made it through the hottest portion of the summer and we witnessed our horses attempt to keep cool by sweating.
+We are right in the thick of summer, and you are likely seeing your horses attempt to keep cool by sweating.
 The process of sweating causes a decrease in core temperature through evaporative cooling at the skin surface.
 As high energy molecules evaporate from the skin, releasing energy absorbed from the body, the skin and superficial vessels decrease in temperature.
 Cooled venous blood then returns to the body’s core and counteracts rising core temperatures.
 During hot weather and during exercise in hot weather, horses are able to produce an abundance of sweat to aid in the cooling process.
 Sweat consists mainly of water, but it also contains minerals known as electrolytes.
 During hot weather, sweating is a vital means of cooling horses, but the water and electrolytes in sweat must be replenished to keep the horse healthy.

 Dehydration can occur when horses lose large volumes of sweat.
 Normally, horses will drink enough water to replenish sweat losses.
 However, when sweat loss occurs rapidly or when large volumes of sweat are lost the body is slow to signal it is necessary for the horse to drink.
 The methods to ensure you horse is drinking enough water are listed below:

 1. Always provide free-access to fresh clean water

 2. Make sure any odors are masked in water the horse is not used to drinking by adding flavors to the water.

 3. Offer your horse water is a quiet area where other horses can’t disrupt his ability to get enough water.

 4. If you horse is a poor drinker, wet down his food (both hay and grain) prior to feeding it.
 This will provide the horse with additional water in every mouth full of feed.